lucasgrjn/DeviceLayout.jl/docs/src/paths.md

 parameterized with these variables.

-Another useful `Segment` subtype is [`Paths.BSpline`](@ref), which interpolates between two or more points with specified start and end tangents.
+Another useful `Segment` subtype is [`Paths.BSpline`](@ref), which interpolates between two or more points with specified start and end tangents (and curvature, optionally) using a [cubic B-spline](https://en.wikipedia.org/wiki/B-spline#Cubic_B-Splines).
+These have the property that curvature is continuous along the spline, and can be automatically optimized further to avoid sharp changes in curvature.

 ## Styles